Contramodules: Introduction

-\textbf{Acknowledgement.} I~learned the definition of a contramodule from the hard copy of the Eilenberg--Moore 1965 AMS Memoir stored in the library of the Institute for Advanced Study, where I~went in the Spring of 1999 to look for relevant literature after the discovery of (what are now known as) the coderived and contraderived categories shortly before.
+\textbf{Acknowledgement.} I~learned the definition of a contramodule from a hard copy of the Eilenberg--Moore 1965 AMS Memoir stored in the library of the Institute for Advanced Study, where I~went in the Spring of 1999 to look for relevant literature after the discovery of (what are now known as) the coderived and contraderived categories shortly before.
 I~was supported by an NSF grant at the time.
-Subsequently, almost all of my research on contramodules was done in Moscow, starting from the Summers of 2000 and 2002 and then in 2006--2014.
+Subsequently, I~studied contramodules for many years in Moscow, starting from the Summers of 2000 and 2002 and then in 2006--2014.
 I~was partially supported by grants from EPDI, CRDF, INTAS, Pierre Deligne's Balzan prize, Simons Foundation, and several RFBR grants over the years.
-This paper was written when I was visiting the Technion in October 2014--March 2015, where I was supported in part by a fellowship from the Lady Davis Foundation.
-I~am grateful to Dmitry Kaledin who suggested the idea of writing an overview on contramodules to me several years ago.
+After Spring 2014, my research on contramodules continued in Be'er Sheva, Haifa, Brno, Prague, and Padova, where I~was supported by ISF and GA\v CR grants.
+This paper was largely written when I~was visiting the Technion in Haifa in October 2014--March 2015, where I~was supported by a fellowship from the Lady Davis Foundation, and then updated in 2019 and 2021 when, as a researcher at the Institute of Mathematics of the Czech Academy of Sciences in Prague, I~was supported by research plan RVO:~67985840.
+In 2021, I~was also supported by the GA\v CR project 20-13778S.
+I~am grateful to Dmitry Kaledin who suggested the idea of writing an overview on contramodules to me some years ago.
 I~would like to thank Joseph Bernstein and Amnon Yekutieli for helpful discussions.

 \Section{First Examples}